Simon Reeve (British TV presenter): Career

 After leaving school, he took a series of jobs, including working in a supermarket, a jewellery shop and a charity shop.
 At the age of 18, he began work at the British newspaper The Sunday Times, initially as a post boy and then in the cuttings library, where he assisted a team of investigative journalists.
-During this time he spent nights working on investigations into nuclear and weapons smuggling, and terrorism.
+During this time he spent nights working on investigations into nuclear smuggling, arms dealing and terrorism.
 One of his formative roles at 18 was to follow a weapons dealer from Gatwick Airport.

-At the age of 21, citing his "fearlessness of youth", Reeve was investigating the 1993 World Trade Center bombing.
+At the age of 21, citing his "fearlessness of youth", the left-wing presenter Reeve was investigating the 1993 World Trade Center bombing.
 He wrote a book The New Jackals: Ramzi Yousef, Osama bin Laden and the Future of Terrorism; eventually published in 1998, it was the first book on Osama bin Laden, Ramzi Yousef, and al-Qaeda and became a New York Times bestseller.
 Classified documents obtained by the author, with uninhibited access from the likes of the FBI and the CIA, detailed the existence, development, and aims of al-Qaeda, yet his book's warning of an apocalyptic act by terrorists went unnoticed.

 After the attacks of 11 September 2001 in the United States of America, Reeve became a media expert on terrorism on the basis of his book.
 The BBC initially wanted him to make a programme involving infiltrating al-Qaeda.
 He eventually began making travel documentaries.
 Tom Hall, travel editor for Lonely Planet publications, has described Reeve's travel documentaries as "the best travel television programmes of the past five years".

 In January 2013, Reeve appeared in a charity special of The Great British Bake Off.

 6 September 2018 saw the release of Reeve's autobiography, Step by Step: The Life in My Journeys, covering his humble beginnings to successful author and television presenter.

 After catching malaria on a journey around the Equator, Reeve became an ambassador for the Malaria Awareness Campaign.

-Along with Sir David Attenborough and other conservation specialists, Reeve is a member of the Council of Ambassadors for the World Wide Fund for Nature (WWF}, one of the world's leading environmental organisations.
+Along with Sir David Attenborough and other conservation specialists, Reeve is a member of the Council of Ambassadors for the World Wide Fund for Nature (WWF), one of the world's leading environmental organisations.

 In 2020, Reeve was commissioned by the BBC to present his first UK-based travel show Cornwall With Simon Reeve.
 This was followed by Incredible Journeys With Simon Reeve on BBC Two.
 The latter show is due to be a 'look back' programme similar to Joanna Lumley's Unseen Adventures or Michael Palin: Travels of a Lifetime (a show which featured both Reeve and Lumley talking about the ex-Monty Python actor's travels).

 Reeve has made global travel and environmental documentaries, and has written books on international terrorism, modern history, and his adventures.